 My parents were both entertainers, who traveled the world performing in cabarets and night clubs.
 I grew up around song and dance, feathers, sequins and beads – and performing seals.

-But it wasn’t until I started studying acting in my early twenties that I became truly fascinated with costuming and sewing.
-Since then, in a career spanning about 30 years I have been a costume, scenic and lighting designer and worked in every kind of theater from community to educational to “broadway” style, both in Australia and the US.
+In a career spanning about 30 years, I have been a costume, scenic and lighting designer, and loved working in every kind of theater from community to educational to “broadway” style.

 Currently on hiatus.